-The Pros & Cons of Outsourcing Software Development to Freelancers in 2019
+The Pros and Cons of Outsourcing Software Development to Freelancers

 Little did Sir Walter Scott know that when he referred to paid medieval mercenaries as “free lances” in his 1819 novel, Ivanhoe, that the term would become a hallmark of what economists are calling the 21st-century ‘gig economy’.
 When it comes to stepping up productivity, tapping into the global talent market, and gaining a competitive advantage in the software development space, more and more companies are turning to outsourced software development via remote freelance subcontractors and independent software agencies than ever before.

-Choosing an outside partner can have its ups and downs, but after reading this ultimate guide to navigating the advantages and disadvantages of outsourcing software development, you will have a much clearer sense for how to approach a new software development relationship and how to protect yourself.
+Choosing an outside partner can have its ups and downs, but after reading this ultimate guide to navigating the outsourcing software development pros and cons, you will have a much clearer sense for how to approach a new software development relationship and how to protect yourself.

 Can you guess how many days it takes for a company to “hire” someone?
 A 2017 study from the company review and job listing site, Glassdoor, found that on average, the length of the hiring process in the U.S. is over three weeks long, 23.8 days to be exact.
 And that only takes into account the time spent once the interview process has begun.
 It doesn’t reflect the additional time that might be required when a candidate needs to quit their current job and give two weeks (or more) of notice.